Ian Duhig

-Robert Ian Duhig (born 9 February 1954 London) is a British poet.
-In 2014, he was a chair of the final judging panel for the T. S. Eliot Prize awards.
+Robert Ian Duhig (born 9 February 1954 in London) is a British-Irish poet.
+In 2014, he was chair of the judging panel for the T. S. Eliot Prize awards.

-Life

 He was the eighth of eleven children born to Irish parents.
 He graduated from Leeds University.

 He worked for 15 years with homeless people before becoming a poet and writer.

 Duhig has written occasional articles for magazines and newspapers including Moving Worlds, Poetry London, The Poetry Review and The Irish Times.
 He has also worked on a variety of commissions, particularly involving music.
-He wrote 'In the Key of H' with the contemporary composer Christopher Fox for the Ilkley Festival, co-operating again with Fox on an insert to 'The Play of Daniel', which can be heard on Fox's DVD 'A Glimpse of Sion's Glory'.
-He was commissioned by The Clerks, a vocal consort specialising in pre-baroque music, to write new poems for 'Le Roman de Fauvel', which was first performed at the Queen Elizabeth Hall on the South Bank in 2007, and enthusiastically reviewed in The New York Times when performed in that city in 2009.
+With the contemporary composer Christopher Fox, Duhig wrote "In the Key of H" for the Ilkley Festival and an insert to "The Play of Daniel", which can be heard on Fox's DVD A Glimpse of Sion's Glory.
+The Clerks—a vocal consort specialising in pre-baroque music—commissioned him to write new poems for 'Le Roman de Fauvel', which was first performed at the Queen Elizabeth Hall on the South Bank in 2007 and enthusiastically reviewed in The New York Times when performed in that city in 2009.

 Duhig is an anthologised short story writer, represented in the award-winning 'The New Uncanny' from Comma Press, a creative updating of Freud's famous essay with other writers including A.S Byatt and Hanif Kureishi.
 He has also written for the stage including a piece with Rommi Smith, directed by Polly Thomas, on 'God Comes Home' at the West Yorkshire Playhouse in 2009.
 This considered the ramifications of the case of David Oluwale, a homeless Nigerian immigrant to Leeds, who died after a campaign of persecution by two local policemen.
-Duhig has subsequently written several poems about this tragic story, some featuring in his book 'Pandorama' and he continues to be involved with the David Oluwale Memorial Association.
+Duhig has subsequently written several poems about this tragic story, some featuring in his book 'Pandorama', and continues to be involved with the David Oluwale Memorial Association.

 Duhig was elected a Fellow of the Royal Society of Literature in 2006.

 Duhig is an uncle of Australian musician Gareth Liddiard, renowned for his work with bands such as The Drones and Tropical Fuck Storm.